 We've used the latest digital design methods and highest quality resin casting to achieve incredible levels of detail and quality.

-Leg and Arm sets offer 10 poses for each style, and head sprues include many unique variants, so no two figures in your army need look the same!
+Most Leg and Arm sets offer 10 poses for each style, and head sprues include many unique variants, so no two figures in your army need to look the same!